-The main requirement with regard to utilities is for the treatment of foul water.
+The main requirement is for the treatment of foul water.
 In general, existing capacities across the district are inadequate to deal with major growth.
-A new settlement could generate a need for a new sewage treatment works, although a thorough appraisal of upgrading the current network, at this locality and elsewhere across the district would need to be carried out first.
+If a new settlement option is selected it could generate a need for a new sewage treatment works, although a thorough appraisal of upgrading the current network, at this locality and elsewhere across the district would need to be carried out first.
 We are working with Thames Water and the Environment Agency to understand more clearly where the pressures already exist on foul waste infrastructure and what improvements will be needed to support whatever new home distribution goes into the draft Local Plan.